 - Orthopedic Surgery |

-The Overall Average Patient Rating of Solano Regional Medical Group when asked is excellent.
-Solano Regional Medical Group has been reviewed by 145 patients.
+The Overall Average Patient Rating of Kaufmann Medical when asked is excellent.
+Kaufmann Medical has been reviewed by 581 patients.
 The rating is 4.1 out of 5 stars.

-The average wait time to see a doctor at Solano Regional Medical Group as provided by patient reviews is 15 minutes.
+The average wait time to see a doctor at Kaufmann Medical as provided by patient reviews is 19 minutes.
 By comparison, the national average for a pre-vist wait time is 21 minutes.

 An internist is a physician who focuses on the diagnosis and treatment of conditions that affect the adult population—both acute and chronic.

 These doctors are often who adults see as their primary physicians because they treat a broad range of illnesses that do not require surgical or specialist interventions.
 They also work to help a patient maintain optimal health in order to prevent the onset of disease.

 In addition to treating the common cold and flu, internists also treat chronic diseases like diabetes and heart disease.